perma-id/w3id.org/examples/README.md

 As the query string is not included in the string that the *Pattern* of *RewriteRule* will compared against, you cannot use *Pattern* to match them.

-To find pattern in the query string, use `%{QUERY_STRING}` as a *TestString* in *RewriteCond*.
+To find a pattern in the query string, use `%{QUERY_STRING}` as a *TestString* in *RewriteCond*.

-As an example, if you like to redirect the URL `https://w3id.org/examples?a=1&b=2` to `https://example.com/path/file.php?a=1&b=2`, you can use this set of rules:
+As an example, if you would like to redirect the URL `https://w3id.org/examples?a=1&b=2` to `https://example.com/path/file.php?a=1&b=2`, you can use this set of rules: